Nicholas Winton: Honours

-In the 1983 Birthday Honours, Winton was appointed a Member of the Order of the British Empire (MBE) for his work in establishing the Abbeyfield homes for the elderly in Britain; and, in the 2003 New Year Honours, he was knighted for services to humanity, in recognition of his work on the Czech Kindertransport.
+In the 1983 Birthday Honours, Winton was appointed a Member of the Order of the British Empire (MBE) for "services to the community in Maidenhead, Berkshire".
+In the 2003 New Year Honours, he was knighted for "services to humanity, in saving Jewish Children from Nazi-occupied Czechoslovakia, 1938–39".
 He met the Queen again during her state visit to Bratislava, Slovakia, in October 2008.
 In 2003, Winton received the Pride of Britain Award for Lifetime Achievement.
 In 2010, Winton was named a British Hero of the Holocaust by the British Government.

 Winton was awarded the Order of Tomáš Garrigue Masaryk, Fourth Class, by the Czech President Václav Havel in 1998.
 In 2008, he was honoured by the Czech government in several ways.
 An elementary school in Kunžak is named after him, and he was awarded the Cross of Merit of the Minister of Defence, Grade I. The Czech government nominated him for the 2008 Nobel Peace Prize.

-Winton was not declared a Righteous Among the Nations by Yad Vashem in Israel because only non-Jews who risk their lives to save Jews are eligible for that honor.
-As an adult, he did not subscribe to any religion.

 The minor planet 19384 Winton was named in his honour by Czech astronomers Jana Tichá and Miloš Tichý.